LaVitae/SVP-on-Linux/README.md

 This project contains shell scripts to install SVP (SmoothVideo Project) and SMPlayer and if wanted, Jellyfin Media Player on Fedora-based distributions with SVP-support.
 They will not work on Debian-based, Arch-based or other operating systems.

-The scripts were last tested by me on March 31st 2025 on a fresh install on Nobara (Fedora-based distribution).
+The scripts were last tested by me on May 25th 2025 on a fresh install on Nobara 42 (Fedora-based distribution).

 ## What the scripts do?